harplife/zettelkasten/math/precalculus/Chapter 5/6_Modeling_Harmonic_motion.md

 >
 > It is also said that sinusoidal motion is *smooth*.
 In other words, non-harmonic motions are *not* smooth.

-> [!important] The term "Harmonic" means the system has a linear restoring force that is proportional to the displacement from equilibrium and always directed toward it.
+> [!important] In physics, the term "*Harmonic*" means the system has a linear restoring force that is proportional to the displacement from equilibrium and always directed toward it.
 > Mathematically (according to Hooke's Law), it is defined as $$F = -kx$$
 >
 > where $F$ is Force, $k$ is Spring Constant (measure of stiffness), and $x$ is Displacement (distance stretched/compressed).
 The negative sign $-$ signifies that the force is a restoring force.
 >
 > Everything else (oscillation, sine waves, frequency) comes after this fact.
+>
+> ---
+> Non-harmonic motions are considered non-harmonic in this sense, too.
+Although they do have a restoring force, it is not smooth and proportional to displacement.

 > [!warning] Oscillation is a *behavior*, not a property.
 > Oscillation depends on damping, energy, and inertia.
 That means, a system can be :